-EED 590D/591D Theory & Pract of Educ: Resume Writing and Interviewing - 1 credit
+EED 590D/591D Theory & Pract of Educ: Resume Writing and Interviewing - 1 credit job hunting skills and interviewing techniques.

-The course will cover the employment counseling aspect, preparation for the career change/opportunity, resume writing, direct and relevant job hunting skills and interviewing techniques.
 There will be a series of group discussions, mock interviews regarding the resume format and specifically content to address direct and relevant skills, experience, qualifications and education.
 Please bring (2) copies of your resume for discussion.